allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 In 2013 Alberto Brandolini posted an [article](https://ziobrando.blogspot.com/2013/11/introducing-event-storming.html) about a new workshop format for quickly exploring complex business domains.
-It was warmly welcomed by the DDD community and quickly spread around.
-Since 2015, in the [Technology Radar](https://www.thoughtworks.com/radar/techniques/event-storming) EventStorming has been indicated as *worthy of attention* and three years later is *a recommended method* for business domain modelling in information systems.
+It was warmly welcomed by the DDD community In 2015, [Technology Radar](https://www.thoughtworks.com/radar/techniques/event-storming) described Event Storming as *worthy of attention* and three years later as *a recommended method* for business domain modeling in information systems. the [Technology Radar](https://www.thoughtworks.com/radar/techniques/event-storming) EventStorming has been indicated as *worthy of attention* and three years later is *a recommended method* for business domain modelling in information systems.

-During years a lot has changed, technique has developed and matured but main idea remain the same:
+During the years a lot has changed, the technique has developed and matured but the main idea remained the same:
 > *Event Storming is a flexible workshop format that allows a massive collaborative exploration of complex domains (...)
 > where software and business practitioners are building together a behavioural model of the whole business line.*

+Above definition is from Alberto Brandolini’s
-Above definition is from Alberto Brandolini’s book *[Introducing EventStorming](https://leanpub.com/introducing_eventstorming)* to which I will be referring in this article.
+The above definition is from Alberto Brandolini's *[Introducing EventStorming](https://leanpub.com/introducing_eventstorming)*, to which I will be referring in this article. article.

 ## Building blocks

-Here I have focused on the main building blocks and only mention them, a comprehensive description can be found in the book I mentioned earlier.
+I focus here on the main building blocks without going into details.
+A comprehensive description can be found in the book mentioned earlier. book I mentioned earlier.

 ### Invite the right people - business, UX, IT